How to create environment configurations in Codefresh

 Once you are ready click the small “rocket” button to launch your composition.
 This will create a temporary test environment in your Codefresh account that you can use to inspect your application.

-- From the left sidebar expand the Docker Swarm menu and click the Compositions sub menu.
+- From the left sidebar click on the Compositions menu.
 Then select a composition.

 - Click the Launch icon button.